sam-by-name/sprint-3/personal-site-design.md

-What is you site's primary purpose?
+Q. What is you site's primary purpose?

 Well, outside of the obvious, my site is my Gym and my playground, I go there to try testand<  experiment with new skills as I learn them.

-Who is your target audience?
+Q. Who is your target audience?

 Any and all!
 But more specifically, other EDA students, walking a similar path.